HallmarkIntegratedSolutions/Product-Sales-Analysis/README.md

 4. GitHub for Report Documentation
 ----------

-## Data Summarization with MICROSOFT EXCEL
+## Data Summarization with MS EXCEL

 #### Summarization of total sales per region
 This was done with the use of Microsoft EXCEL and the result is displayed below